F3real/F3real.github.io/content/picoCTF2017_Lvl3_Configconsole.md

     'exit'.ljust(8) + '%{0}c|%17$hn|'.format(2493 - 6).rjust(16) + exit_got

 2 lower bytes of `loop` address are `0x09bd` which is 2493 decimal, but we deduct 6 since some extra characters get printed.
-To fine tune exact number we just use **gdb** and check for value after we overwrite.
-Also we put `exit` **GOT** address on the end since it contains null byte which stops `printf`.
+To fine-tune the exact number we just use **gdb** and check for value after we overwrite.
+Also, we put `exit` **GOT** address on the end since it contains a null byte which stops `printf`.

-Now program is no longer exiting after running single command, great :D. We can use this to leak data we need to finish our exploit.
-First we need to get libc base address.
-We can do this by finding offset of some function in libc and leaking resolved address of same function during run-time, deducting offset will give us libc base address.
+Now the program is no longer exiting after running a single command, great :D. We can use this to leak data we need to finish our exploit.
+First, we need to get libc base address.
+We can do this by finding offset of some function in libc and leaking resolved address of the same function during run-time, deducting offset will give us libc base address.

 Let’s get address of `fgets` **GOT** entry: